 - services for opinion polls

-If the selections are really useful, people will subscribe to your blog, growing your base of potential customers.
+If the selections are really useful, people will subscribe to your blog, growing the base of potential customers.

 An article describing use cases helps you to communicate with your target audience.
 You show potential customers how others use your product.
-A blog may include separate posts that detail your offer, but it’s not the same as practical examples.
+A blog may include separate posts that detail what you’re offering, but it’s not the same as practical examples.
 The seller’s words and real user experience provoke a different reaction.

 Speaking of shortcomings, it’s worth noting that this format isn’t suitable for businesses that just start to develop.
 They don’t have a broad audience and, hence, tons of reviews.
 Use cases work better for well-established companies.